 Animal Service's Reclaim Protocol for Stray & Relinquished Animals

 All citizens reclaiming an animal from Animal Services will be required to provide proof of current rabies vaccination within 14 days of the animal being discharged from our facility.
-This is being done to protect the public and the public's pets from potential exposure to rabies.
+This is to protect the public and the public's pets from potential exposure to rabies.
 Any animal arriving at Animal Services without a current rabies registration tag will be vaccinated at intake, so please be sure your pet wears his/her DuPage County rabies registration tag at all times.